 - Continuing Legal Education - The Firm pays for each Associate to take twelve (12) hours of continuing legal education each year so that Associates can meet Alabama State Bar continuing legal education requirements.

-- Holidays – The Firm recognizes New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Day after Thanksgiving, half a day on Christmas Eve and Christmas Day as holidays.
+- Holidays – The Firm recognizes New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Day after Thanksgiving, Christmas Eve and Christmas Day as holidays.
 The Firm is closed on holidays.

 Benefits are subject to modification, amendment, or termination at anytime.